dtekcth/data101/src/studies/courses.md

 This means that the exam rarely represents the entire 7.5 credits of a course, as it is split between labs and exam.
 Most labs have to be handed in and sometimes even presented in class in order to pass.
 **It is usually hard to redo these labs during the year if you fail, so it is recommend to prioritize them and complete them when the course is given.**
+However, if you fail your laborations, you can still complete the exam and do the labs the next time the course is held.
+This is often a hassle, so try to stay on top of them!

 ## Schedule